farkasma/black-box-re/README.md

 # black-box-re
 Browser recreation of the puzzle game Black Box.

-Although the game currently needs you to use the console (it also doesn't scale to the window yet), you can try the latest version here: https://farkasma.github.io/black-box-re/
+You can try the latest version here: https://farkasma.github.io/black-box-re/

+Feedback is much appreciated! :D

 ## Rules